Article Content

 + Create New Link

 - From the Create a New Ticket pop-up, enter a ticket name in the Ticket Name field.
-The Ticket Name should be a brief description outlining the issue.
+The Ticket Name should be a brief description outlining the issue/change.

 Ticket Name Field

-- Enter a description outlining the issue in the Description field.
+- Enter a description outlining the issue/change in the Description field.

 Description Field

 - (Optional) Enter a customer reference number in the Ref.
 (Customer) field.
-If your company tracks issues using an internal reference number.
+If your company tracks issues/changes using an internal reference number.

 Ref.
 (Customer) Field

-- (Optional) If applicable, select the application affected by the issue from the Application Affected dropdown menu.
+- (Optional) If applicable, select the application affected by the issue/change from the Application Affected dropdown menu.

 Application Affected Dropdown Menu